 Accommodation in Oxwich Bay

-There are several options for accommodation near Oxwich Bay.
-Greenways of Gower is a family-run holiday park with a choice of caravans, lodges and camping pitches.
-It is close to the castle and is only 10 minutes’ walk to the beach.
-Alternatively, the Oxwich Bay Hotel has a superb location on the beach front.
+There are also two camping sites in Oxwich.
+We’ve stayed at Greenways of Gower, a family-run holiday park with a choice of caravans, lodges and camping pitches.
+It is close to the castle and is only 10 minutes’ downhill walk to the beach.
+The other choice is Oxwich Camping Park.

 Facilities in Oxwich Bay